Canadiens beat Lightning 3-2 in OT, avoid Stanley Cup sweep

-MONTREAL (AP) — Josh Anderson jumped back into the play, and the Montreal Canadiens killed Tampa Bay's chance for a Stanley Cup sweep.
+MONTREAL (AP) — Josh Anderson delivered in overtime, and Montreal killed Tampa Bay’s chance for a Stanley Cup sweep.

+Anderson said the Canadiens weren’t done, and he was right — at least for one night.

-Anderson scored his second goal 3:57 into overtime, and the Canadiens avoided elimination by defeating the defending champion Lightning 3-2 in Game 4 on Monday night.
+The speedy winger scored his second goal 3:57 into overtime, and the Canadiens avoided elimination by defeating the defending champion Lightning 3-2 in Game 4 on Monday.

-Carey Price stopped 32 shots for Montreal, and rookie defenseman Alexander Romanov also scored.
+“We didn’t want to end it tonight in front of our fans.
+We expected to go to Tampa tomorrow,” Anderson said.
+“I think everybody in that locker room did, you know, packed our bags this afternoon.”

 The series shifts to Tampa Bay for Game 5 on Wednesday night.

+They drew some inspiration from Anderson, who provided his teammates with a rallying cry a day earlier when he said: “We’re not finished yet.”

+“We understood the hole that we were in, but we just kind of talked about it: Find a way to win one game here,” Gallagher said. “(Anderson) stepped up and scored a couple of big goals for us.
+It’s going to be the same thing next game.”

-Interim coach Dominique Ducharme’s lineup changes paid off as Romanov stepped up in just his third career playoff game.
-Anderson was shifted to a new line, playing alongside Nick Suzuki and rookie Cole Caufield in Ducharme's bid to add more speed.
+Interim coach Dominique Ducharme’s lineup changes paid off, with Romanov stepping up in just his third career playoff game.
+Anderson was shifted to a new line, playing alongside Nick Suzuki and rookie Cole Caufield in Ducharme’s bid to add more speed.

-Pat Maroon and Barclay Goodrow scored for the Lightning, who are attempting to become the NHL’s second team to win consecutive championships in the salary-cap era, which began in 2005.
-The Pittsburgh Penguins accomplished the feat with titles in 2016 and 2017.

 Anderson got his second career playoff overtime goal after he forced a turnover at the blue line and outraced Jan Rutta and Yanni Gourde to a loose puck along the left boards.
 He then directed the puck toward the net, where Caufield got a piece of it but pushed it wide.

-Anderson jumped back in front and knocked the puck past Andrei Vasilevskiy inside the left post.
+Anderson jumped back in front and knocked the puck past Vasilevskiy inside the left post.
+His follow-through put him on the ice, where he celebrated the goal while on his back.

-The Canadiens appeared to be in big trouble after Shea Weber received a double minor for high-sticking late in regulation.
-But they killed off the penalty, and then became the first team to score in OT to avoid a sweep in the Stanley Cup Final since the Bruins did it in 1946 against the Canadiens, according to STATS.

 Montreal was outscored 14-5 in the first three games, including a sloppy 6-3 loss in Game 3 on Friday.